woodrush/lambdalisp/README.md

 ## Supported Lambda Calculus Interpreters
-Below is a summary of the supported languages and interpreters.
+Below is a summary of the supported lambda calculus interpreters.
-These lambda calculus interpreters run on the terminal, and automatically handles the previously described [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding) for the standard input and output.
+All interpreters run on the terminal and automatically handles the previously described Church-Mogensen-Scott-based encoding for the standard input and output.
-Each language uses a slightly different lambda term encoding for the I/O, and a different notation for providing the lambda term as an input to the interpreter.
+Each interpreter uses a slightly different lambda term encoding for the I/O, and a different notation for providing the lambda term as an input to the interpreter.
+The different types of I/O and encoding specs are shown below as a language.

 LambdaLisp is written natively as a lambda term that accepts and produces the I/O encoding of the language [Binary Lambda Calculus](https://tromp.github.io/cl/cl.html).
 It is adapted to other languages by wrapping it with an encoder-decoder that absorbs the string-to-lambda encoding differences in each environment.